Undergraduate BSc (Hons)

 What about after uni?

-You will be equipped to work in a number of environments, such as health, social care, business, education and sport.
+You will be equipped to work in several environments, such as health, social care, business, education and sport.
 You will also be able to continue your study at postgraduate level.
 If you go on to become a chartered psychologist, you may specialise in clinical, forensic, educational, health, occupational or sport psychology.

 Our graduates have taken a range of jobs within a variety of fields.
 Some graduates have gained employment as an assistant psychologist, mental health support worker or within drug and alcohol services or have gone on to pursue a career as a chartered psychologist.
 Alternatively, you may take a role within advertising, marketing or retail.
 Whatever direction you choose, the key skills within this degree ensure that you will be both accomplished and imaginative in your career.